mongodb/specifications/source/gridfs/gridfs-spec.rst

   that the chunk was correctly inserted.
 No other operations that insert or modify data require the driver to double check that the operation succeeded.
 It can be assumed that any errors would have been detected by use of the appropriate write concern.
+Using filemd5 also prevents users from sharding chunk keys.

 What about write concern?
   This spec leaves the choice of how to set write concern to driver